Las Vegas police release bodycam footage from deadly 12-vehicle crash

 Gutierrez has been charged with two counts of open murder, as well as counts of attempted murder, reckless driving, and battery with a deadly weapon resulting in substantial bodily harm in connection with the crash, according to court records.

+Two others, Jose Pena-Dominguez and his passenger, Vanessa Lainez Vasquez, had been critically injured in the collision, police previously said.

-Prosecutors said Thursday that Lainez Vasquez, who had been in a medically induced coma, has died.
-It is unclear whether Gutierrez would face a third murder charge.
+Prosecutors said that Lainez Vasquez, who had been in a medically induced coma, died on Thursday.
+It is unclear whether Gutierrez will face a third murder charge.

+In the second body camera video, an officer described the conditions of the victims to a firefighter.

+“We’ve got one in here.
+He looks like he’s unconscious,” the officer said, while pointing at a wrecked vehicle.
+“We have one with a tarp over her.
+She looks beyond help — I’m not going to lie.”

 Contact Akiya Dillon at adillon@reviewjournal.com.